Special Taxes and Fees

 Owners of habitable structures within State Responsibility Areas (SRA), and also within the boundaries of a local agency that provides fire protection services, shall receive a reduction in the fee amount of $35.00 per habitable structure.

 For purposes of implementation and administration of the Fire Prevention Fee, pursuant to sections 4210-4229:

 - "Structure" means a building used or intended to be used for human habitation.
 A building includes, but is not limited to, a mobile home or manufactured home.

 - "Habitable Structure" means a building containing one or more dwelling units or that can be occupied for residential use.
 Buildings occupied for residential use include single family homes, multi-dwelling structures, mobile and manufactured homes, and condominiums.
 Habitable structures do not include incidental buildings such as detached garages, barns, outdoor sanitation facilities, and sheds.

 - "State Responsibility Areas" means areas of the state in which the financial responsibility of preventing and suppressing fires has been determined by the Board of Forestry and Fire Protection to be primarily the responsibility of the state.

-- "Property owner" means that individual or individuals, company, corporation, or other entity that is the owner of record of said habitable structure in the county assessor rolls or as recorded by the Department of Housing and Community Development on July 1 of the state fiscal year for which the fee is due.
+- "Property owner" means that individual or individuals, company, corporation, or other entity that is the owner of record of said habitable structure on July 1 of the state fiscal year for which the fee is due.